sivakon/sivakon.github.io/posts/gp.md

 The Bayesian optimization strategy works as follows:

-- Place a prior on the objective function 𝑓
+- Place a prior on the objective function $f$

-- Each time we evaluate 𝑓 at a new point $𝑥_𝑛$, we update our model for 𝑓(𝑥).
+- Each time we evaluate $f$ at a new point $𝑥_𝑛$, we update our model for 𝑓(𝑥).
 This model serves as a surrogate objective function and reflects our beliefs about 𝑓 (in particular it reflects our beliefs about where we expect 𝑓(𝑥) to be close to 𝑓(𝑥∗)

 - Since we are being Bayesian, our beliefs are encoded in a posterior that allows us to systematically reason about the uncertainty of our model predictions.